Security-Onion-Solutions/securityonion-docs/cases.rst

 - You can adjust the Rows per page setting in the bottom right and use the left and right arrow icons to page through the table.

+- When you click the arrow to expand a row in the data table, it will show the high level fields from that case.
+Field names are shown on the left and field values on the right.
+When looking at the field names, there is an icon to the left that will add that field to the ``groupby`` section of your query.
+You can click on values on the right to bring up the context menu to refine your search.

-- You can drill into a case by clicking the binoculaurs icon.
-This detail view shows you more information about the case including Comments, Attachments, Observables, Events, and History.
+- To the right of the arrow is a binoculaurs icon.
+Clicking this will display the full case including the Comments, Attachments, Observables, Events, and History tabs.